wordbit/wordbit/content/posts/2021-10-23-most-advanced-connectivity-ever.markdown

 All we wanted for Christmas was a monitor with a colour screen.
 Kids today are just spoiled.

 But the real stars of the MacBook Pro are undoubtedly the "unleashed" M1 Pro and M1 Max chips.
 These in-house chips are are literal game changers, allowing you to put in a 21-hour workday on battery alone.
-Of course, this inane battery life does beg the question of whether you want to put in a 21-hour workday.
+Of course, this insane battery life does beg the question of whether you want to put in a 21-hour workday.

 A workaholics wet dream, or the end of any R & R on transatlantic flights?

-"Uh, say Bob, I'm going to need that 8K video done and rendered before you land in London today..."
-What kind of insane portable productivity is Apple enabling here?
+"Uh, say Bob, I'm going to need that 8K video done and rendered before you land in London on Sunday..."
+What kind of extreme portable productivity is Apple enabling here?

 It gets better: the CPU performance of these machines has put Intel on high alert with hockey-stick benchmark charts that look like fantasy art for nerds.
-Apple's integrated GPU performance doesn't look too freaking bad either.
-Maybe "integrated graphics" will no longer be a dirty word one day soon.
+Apple's integrated GPU performance doesn't look too freaking bad either (maybe "integrated graphics" will no longer be a dirty word one day soon).
 After all, Apple is a practiced virtuoso when it comes to integrating hardware and software so that they sing in perfect harmony together.

 It used to be that regular people (me included) would buy a MacBook Pro to "future proof" an expensive purchase.
 Decent specs are what you'd need to keep going for longer than a few years.
 Nobody wants to replace a laptop that often, mostly because it's a disruptive pain to migrate your workflow and stuff over to a new machine.
 But the "non-pro" models had the sort of price-to-performance ratio that were about as compelling as fine dining on Valentine's Day.
 At least the Pro machines were actually worth the money.